TotalKrill/nvim/README.md

     Ctrl + T  - Jump back
     Ctrl + W, Ctrl + ]  - Open in horisontal split

+To open files with NERDTree use 'o' instead of 'Enter'. much more convenient

 Header/Source toggle (anywhere in path):

     F4 - Will switch to a header/source file of current file